Bankruptcy – Information and Process

 What is the Effect of Going Bankrupt?

 Credit Status – Your details will be recorded on a Government database called the NPII (National Personal Insolvency Index) forever.
 The bankruptcy will be listed on your credit file and will remain there for 5 years, or longer in some cases.

-Length of Bankruptcy – Generally, bankruptcy lasts for 3 years.
+Length of Bankruptcy – Generally, bankruptcy lasts for 3 years and one day.
 If your trustee lodges an objection, your bankruptcy period can be extended up to 5 or even 7 years.
 An objection would usually only be lodged if you were not co-operating with, or deliberately obstructing, your trustee’s administration of your bankruptcy.

 If you do not earn above the threshold limits, you will not be required to make income contributions towards your debts.

 Your assets will be assessed as to whether they will be disposed of for the benefit of your creditors; this can include (but not limited to) your property, car, boat, shares, artwork.
 You may be allowed to retain a vehicle up to a certain value, as well as personal effects, household goods and tools of trade up to a certain value.